appgate/sdp-k8s-injector/README.md

       --values values.yaml
     ```
 7. Verify the installation.
-    1. There should be three pods running in `sdp-system` namespace.
+    1. There should be two pods running in `sdp-system` namespace.
         ```shell
         $ kubectl get pods --namespace sdp-system